 Climbing the Ra Bujela ferrata in winter and the chance to admire the World Cup athletes racing from above is certainly a one-of-a-kind experience for mountain lovers!

 FIS (International Ski Federation) has officially announced that the Regina delle Dolomiti will have a fuller programme than expected.
-It will begin on Friday 19th January with the first downhill race followed by a second downhill on Saturday 20th and SuperG on Sunday 21st.
+It will begin on Wednesday 18th March with the first downhill race, to Sunday 22th.

 The via ferrata climbs the tower called Ra Bujela, just north of the most spectacular and famous section of the slope, Schuss delle Tofane.
 The starting point of the equipped route can be reached easily on the Piè Tofana – Rifugio Duca d’Aosta ski lift.